MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 6801d964fda5        5 months ago                                                        0 B
 ```

-To contrast, here are the same actions broken down into three `RUN` instructions.
-In this case, each `RUN` instruction is cached in a container image layer, and only those that have changed, need to be re-run on subsequent Dockerfile builds.
+By comparison, here are the same actions split into three `RUN` instructions.
+In this case, each `RUN` instruction is cached in a container image layer, and only those that have changed need to be rerun on subsequent Dockerfile builds.

 ```dockerfile
 FROM windowsservercore